hybridsjs/hybrids/docs/store/usage.md

 ### `store.sync`

-The storage methods are called only for the user interaction - when the model is got, or when a new value for the model instance is set.
-However, there might be a case, where your model instance is been updated outside of the user scope, for example by the server.
+The storage methods are called only on user interaction - when the model is fetched, or when a new value for the model instance is set.
+However, there might be a case where your model instance is updated outside of the user's scope, for example by the server.

 Using the `store.set()` method as a callback for the update will trigger the storage `set` method, which can lead to an endless loop of updates.
 Fortunately, the store provides a special `store.sync()` method, which does the trick.
-It only updates the memory cache synchronously of the model instance without calling any storage method from the `[store.connect]` configuration.
+It synchronously updates only the memory cache of the model instance without calling any storage method from the `[store.connect]` configuration.

-!> This method bypass the storage, so use it with caution, and only if you would use `store.get()` in another context.
+!> This method bypasses the storage, so use it with caution, and only when you would otherwise use `store.get()` in another context.
 This method does not replace `store.set()`.

 ```typescript
 store.sync(modelOrDefinition: object, values: object | null) : Model;